 With a conditional decorator

-When using a listcall with subsets defined by inclusion, conditions can be applied to further limit which options the respondent can see.
-In the example below, the hidden variable BERRY selects up to two berry options (1-4) from the FRUITS list, but only if those options were selected at Q2B.
-Options 5 and 6 are always excluded, regardless of their selection at Q2B.
+A condition decorator can be added after inclusion syntax to further filter options.
+In this example, the hidden variable BERRY selects up to two berry options (1-4) from FRUITS, but only if chosen at Q2B.
+Options 5 and 6 are always excluded.

 setlist: FRUITS